-NAMC provides leadership and plays an advocacy role on select issues of strategic importance to the metals industry.
-NAMC's efforts concentrate on multi-metals issues where a cohesive industry voice is beneficial.
-NAMC works to complement and coordinate rather than duplicate the work of other organizations.
-NAMC is structured in a way that maintains flexibility and allows for rapid mobilization to address key issues and initiatives as they arise.
+The North American Metals Council (NAMC) is an unincorporated not-for-profit group of associations and companies engaged in metal production or metal use applications.
+NAMC members advocate on issues of strategic importance to the metals industry in a manner that complements rather than duplicates the work of other organizations.
+NAMC is structured to maintain flexibility and allow for rapid mobilization to address key issues and initiatives as they arise.
 NAMC's approach is grounded in sound science and is supported by active engagement with the leadership of key national and international organizations (regulatory and non-regulatory).

+Membership in NAMC is open to companies that produce and/or use metals and minerals.
+NAMC is also open to trade associations that represent such companies.
 NAMC’s membership is diverse, as is the range of substantive issues on which NAMC engages.
-We actively monitor and/or engage in advocacy with respect to programs affecting many metals.
-As a result, NAMC’s ability to share intelligence on regulatory initiatives timely and efficiently is unparalleled.
+We actively monitor and/or engage in advocacy with respect to programs affecting many metals or that potentially set a precedent that could impact metals in the future.
+NAMC’s ability to share intelligence on regulatory initiatives timely and efficiently is unparalleled.
 Over the years, NAMC has been effective in advocating positions on its members’ behalf on a variety of matters that are important to the metals community; a few are noted below.

 RECENT PROJECTS/ ACCOMPLISHMENTS

-- Comments to EPA on the Draft Aquatic Life Ambient Estuarine/Marine Water Quality Criteria for Copper; and
+- EPA Draft Updated Aquatic Life Ambient Water Quality Criteria for Aluminum in Freshwater.